pe-jot/GqrxCompanion/README.md

 ### Imperfections
 * Absolutely minimalistic
-* GUI design is not cross-platform capable (development was done on a Windows 10 machine)
 * Data is polled from Gqrx in a fixed interval and synchrously (synchronous TCP write + subsequent read)
 * One could also add those features to Gqrx directly, however setting up a build environment looks time consuming